 Everyone who has narcolepsy will experience EDS, and it is often the most obvious symptom of the disorder.
 EDS is characterized by persistent and unavoidable sleepiness, regardless of how much sleep a person gets.
 This overwhelming sense of sleepiness feels like a “sleep attack” that hits suddenly and unexpectedly.
 Certain circumstances that would generally make anyone sleepy, such as, dark rooms, jet-lag, heavy meals, make a person with narcolepsy a lot more tired than average.
 In between these sleep attacks, those affected have regular levels of alertness before.

-Cataplexy is a sudden and uncontrollable lack of muscle strength and paralysis that occurs while a person is awake and is often triggered by sudden, strong emotions such as laughter, fear, anger, stress, or excitement.
+Cataplexy is a sudden and uncontrollable lack of muscle strength and paralysis that occurs while a person is awake.
+It is often triggered by sudden, strong emotions such as laughter, fear, anger, stress, or excitement.
 Unlike EDS, cataplexy may only appear weeks or even years after an onset of EDS.
 Individuals may only have a couple attacks their entire lifetime while others may experience them daily.
 Attacks range from mild to severe and can involve a momentary sense of slight weakness or a total body collapse.
-While these attacks may seem scary, they only last a few minutes and not dangerous as long as the person suffering from cataplexy finds a safe place to have their episode.
+While these attacks may seem scary, they only last a few minutes.
+They are not dangerous as long as the person finds a safe place to have their episode.

 Sleep paralysis is similar to cataplexy but occurs at the edges of sleep.
 The symptom is characterized by the temporary inability to move or speak while falling asleep or waking up.
 Each episode usually lasts only a few seconds or minutes and resembles REM-induced inhibitions of voluntary muscle activity.

-Some people with the disorder experience vivid, sometimes frightening, visual or auditory sensations when they are falling asleep or waking up.
-More typically the hallucinations are primarily visual, but any of the other senses can be involved.
+Some people with the disorder experience vivid, sometimes frightening, visual or auditory sensations.
+These usually occur when they are falling asleep or waking up.
+More typically the hallucinations are primarily visual, but other senses can be involved.